Effective and Efficient Dropout for Deep Convolutional Neural Networks: Experiments

 \subsubsection{CIFAR}

-The two CIFAR~\cite{krizhevsky2009learning} datasets consist of $32 \times 32$ RGB scenery images.
-CIFAR-10 (C10) consists of images drawn from 10 classes and CIFAR-100 (C100) from 100 classes.
+The two CIFAR~\cite{krizhevsky2009learning} datasets consist of $32 \times 32$ colored scenery images.
+CIFAR-10 (C10) consists of images drawn from 10 classes, and CIFAR-100 (C100) from 100 classes.
 The training and testing set for both datasets contain $50,000$ and $10,000$ images respectively.
 Following the standard data augmentation scheme~\cite{he2016deep,huang2016deep,huang2016densely}, each image is first zero-padded with 4 pixels on each side, then randomly cropped to produce $32 \times 32$ images again, followed by a random horizontal flip.
-We denote the datasets with data augmentation by ``+'' behind the dataset names (e.g., C10+).
+We denote the datasets with data augmentation with ``+'' behind the dataset names (e.g., C10+).
 We normalize the data using the channel means and standard deviations for data preprocessing.